skodjob/test-metadata-generator/README.md

 ### Usage

-You can just simply add it to your pom file together with `maven-dependency-plugin` for building the dependencies of the test classes:
+To start using the plugin, you will need to add it to your pom file together with `maven-dependency-plugin` for building the dependencies of the test classes:

 ```xml
     <plugin>